-What is vertigo?
-What are the symptoms of vertigo diseases?
-What is the difference between vertigo and just being dizzy?
+What is vertigo and its symptoms?
+Is there a difference between vertigo and just being dizzy?
 What are the causes of vertigo?
 Is there a way to get natural relief?
 We will address the answers to these questions and more in our article.
 As a result, we hope our readers can find significant relief without the side effects of medications, injections, and invasive surgeries.

 What Is Vertigo Disease?